-Fragile – One of the most significant disadvantages to Spanish tiles is how fragile they are when met with enough force, which means they’re easier to chip, crack, and fall apart.
+Fragile – One of the most significant disadvantages to Spanish tiles is their fragility — especially when met with enough force — which makes them easier to chip, crack, and fall apart.
 This comes into play at all points of a roof’s lifecycle:

 - Pre-installation – Contractors have the make sure the clay tiles they’re installing haven’t been broken during transport or by the handling of workers.